deemp/flakes/README/Conventions.md

 ## READMEs

-Each flake's `README` assumes that the directory of its `flake.nix` is your current working directory in a terminal
+In this repo, each flake's `README` assumes that the directory of its `flake.nix` is your current working directory in a terminal